centrifuge/documentation/docs/chain/get-started/account.md

      - Recover the key from your backed up phrase
      - Verify the address matches what you obtained above
 1. Send some test RAD to another address and use Parity Signer to sign this transaction
-     - Use the public [Centrifuge Mainnet faucet](https://faucet.chain.centrifuge.io) to obtain some RAD for this test
+     - If you don't have any RAD, email faucet@centrifuge.foundation to request some RAD for this test
      - Initiate a transfer on the Portal Website by selecting 'Transfer' in the left menu or on 'Send' from the Accounts page
      - Click 'Make Transfer'
      - Click 'Sign via QR'